Spring Bulb Planting, Design & Care Guide

 - Leave bulb foliage to die back naturally.
 Don’t tidy them up too soon, as the leaves produce energy for next year’s flowers.

 - Water during dry spells in spring.
-Most bulbs are pretty drought-tolerant but will do better with even moisture as they grow.
+Most bulbs are pretty drought-tolerant but would do better with moisture as they grow.

 - Feed bulbs every 7 to 10 days with a high potassium fertiliser (tomato food works great) as shoots emerge and while flowering.